patbertoldo/dialogue-system/README.md

 # dialogue-system
 Built in Unity 2022.3.43f1.

-This is a dialogue system that supports 2 way conversations in the screen space UI.
-It also supports monologing / one way dialogue.
+This is a dialogue system that allows characters to talk.
+During conversations, the next dialogue will appear and the previous one will move up and stay visible so the player can refer back to it.

 ## Features
 ### Addressables